A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Quantum algorithm for persistent Betti numbers

 \section{Quantum algorithm for persistent Betti numbers}

-Unlike in our quantum algorithm, prior works did not directly use the formula in Eq.~(\ref{eq:PersistentBetti}) for computing (persistent) Betti numbers, for a number of reasons.
+In contrast to the approach taken herein, prior quantum algorithms did not directly use the formula in Eq.~(\ref{eq:PersistentBetti}) for computing (persistent) Betti numbers, for a number of reasons.
 One such reason is that the boundary operator is not Hermitian, so one cannot directly use traditional approaches such as quantum phase estimation.
-Therefore, earlier works mostly computed Betti numbers by utilizing the combinatorial Laplacian and related objects (see Appendix~\ref{AppSec:MathsBackgroundPedagogy}), that either made it difficult to extend methods from Betti numbers to persistent Betti numbers~\cite{lloyd2016quantum,gunn2019review,gyurik2020towards, ubaru2021quantum} or resulted in higher computational complexity~\cite{hayakawa2021quantum}.\\
+Therefore, earlier works mostly computed (persistent) Betti numbers by utilizing the (persistent) combinatorial Laplacian or related operators (see Appendix~\ref{AppSec:MathsBackgroundPedagogy}), that either made it difficult to extend methods from Betti numbers to persistent Betti numbers~\cite{lloyd2016quantum,gunn2019review,gyurik2020towards, ubaru2021quantum} or resulted in higher computational complexity~\cite{hayakawa2021quantum}.\\

 We reduce the problem of estimating persistent Betti numbers to that of estimating the ratio of the ranks of two orthogonal projectors.
 We present a quantum native approach in the QSVT framework for solving this problem.
-Consider the orthogonal projectors $\Pi\subseteq \widetilde{\Pi}$.
+Consider the orthogonal projectors $\Pi \preceq \widetilde{\Pi}$\footnote{where $X \preceq Y$ denotes that $Y-X$ is positive semidefinite.}.
 If we treat $\Pi$ as an observable and $\rho:=\widetilde{\Pi}/\mathrm{rank}(\widetilde{\Pi})$ as a quantum state, then the ratio of the ranks $\frac{\mathrm{rank}(\Pi)}{\mathrm{rank}(\widetilde{\Pi})}$ equals $\Pi$'s expectation value when evaluated on the mixed state $\rho$.
 We can speed up the estimation of this expectation value using amplitude estimation if we replace the mixed state $\rho$ by its purification $\ket{\psi}$.
 For example, when $\widetilde{\Pi}=I$, we choose $\ket{\psi}$ to be the maximally entangled state.
-We require a state preparation unitary $V_{\psi}$ for $\ket{\psi}$ and a projected unitary encoding~\cite{gilyen2019quantum} $V_{\Pi}$ of $\Pi$ (we provide a definition in Appendix~\ref{App:TheoremProofs}).
-This leads to the following result (we provide a full proof in Appendix~\ref{AppSub:DimensionEstProof} where we formulate amplitude estimation as a singular value estimation problem with the same asymptotic complexity, in order to track the propagation of errors).
+We require a state preparation unitary $V_{\psi}$ for $\ket{\psi}$ and a block encoding~\cite{gilyen2019quantum} $V_{\Pi}$ of $\Pi$.
+This leads to the following result (we provide a full version in Appendix~\ref{AppSub:DimensionEstProof}).